Yo-Yo Intermittent Recovery Test Level 1

 There are three variations of the yo-yo intermittent recovery test: level 1, level 2 and the submaximal test.
 The yo-yo intermittent recovery level 1 (YYIR1) focuses on an individual’s ability to repeatedly perform high-intensity aerobic work.
 The yo-yo intermittent recovery level 2 (YYIR2) test examines the capacity to perform intense intermittent exercise with a large anaerobic component in combination with a significant aerobic contribution.
 The submaximal yo-yo intermittent recovery test was developed as a method of monitoring performance during competitive periods (e.g. in-season), injury rehabilitation, or individuals who may struggle with performing the maximal tests (1).

 The YYIR tests are a simple method for examining an athlete’s capacity to perform repetitive high-intensity aerobic exercise (2).
 The YYIR1 is designed for young or recreational athletes who possess lower aerobic capacity – this level begins at 10km/hr.
-The YYIR2 on the other hand is designed for elite and professional athletes with a higher fitness capacity – this test begin at 13km/hr.
-Therefore, the only difference between these two tests is the speed of which they are conducted (1).
+The YYIR2, on the other hand, is designed for elite and professional athletes with a higher fitness capacity – this test begins at 13km/hr.
+Therefore, the only difference between these two tests is the speed at which they are conducted (1).

-Regardless, YYIR tests have also been demonstrated to be a more sensitive measure of performance changes than maximum oxygen uptake (V02 max).
-Furthermore, as relationships between sub-maximal YYIR test performance and heart rate have been observed, non-exhaustive versions of these tests can be used during competitive periods (in-season), elderly subjects, and athletes recovering from injury (2).
+Regardless, YYIR tests have also been demonstrated to be a more sensitive measure of performance changes than maximum oxygen uptake (VO2 max).
+Furthermore, as relationships between sub-maximal YYIR test performance and heart rate have been observed, non-exhaustive versions of these tests can be used during competitive periods (in-season), with older subjects, and athletes recovering from injury (2).